quay/quay-operator/README.md

     externalAccess:
       tls:
         secretName: custom-quay-ssl
+        termination: passthrough
 ```

 ### TLS Termination

 Quay can be configured to protect connections using SSL certificates.
-By default, SSL communicated is termminated within Quay.
-There are several different ways that SSL termination can be configured including omitting the use of certificates altogeter.
+By default, SSL communicated is terminated within Quay.
+There are several different ways that SSL termination can be configured including omitting the use of certificates altogether.
 TLS termination is determined by the `termination` property as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1